nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     cp /work/n01/shared/nemo/mkslurm_hetjob .
     chmod +x mkslurm_hetjob

 For some of Kaitlin's scripts you will need a python package which is not installed on ARCHER2.
-Follow the instructions [here](https://docs.archer2.ac.uk/user-guide/python/) to set up a new virtual environment named pyenv, to be stored in the following location:
+Follow the instructions [here](https://docs.archer2.ac.uk/user-guide/python/) to set up a new virtual environment named pyenv, to be stored in $WORK/pyenv.

-    /work/n02/n02/<username>/pyenv

 Activate this environment and use pip to install the package f90nml (all explained in the link above).
-Also, make sure the environment variable $WORK points to /work/n02/n02/<username>; you may have to set this in your .bashrc (then source .bashrc or log out and in again).

 You will need to set up globus-url-copy to transfer data between ARCHER2 and JASMIN, following [these instructions](https://help.jasmin.ac.uk/article/4997-transfers-from-archer2) ("1st choice method").
 Make sure you save the credentials file directly within $WORK.
 Some of Kaitlin's scripts assume your username is the same on ARCHER2 and JASMIN; ask her for help if this is not the case.